Following is a list of additions to SQL Anywhere databases and database servers introduced in version 10.0.1.

 Enhancements to dbinit and dbunload -ea option The -ea option for dbinit and dbunload now accepts both none and simple as encryption types.
 Specifying none results in no encryption.
 Specifying simple results in simple encryption.
 Also, the default encryption type has changed, depending on whether the -ek, -et, or -ep options are specified with -ea.
 See Initialization utility (dbinit), and Unload utility (dbunload).

 The -e option is deprecated.
 See Behavior changes and deprecated features.

-Strong encryption on Mac OS X You can now encrypt client/server communications using RSA encryption on Mac OS X. See Encrypting SQL Anywhere client/server communications.
+Strong encryption on Mac OS X You can now encrypt client/server communications using RSA encryption on Mac OS X. See SQL Anywhere client/server communication encryption.

 Client statement caching is now supported and enabled by default, so that when the same SQL text is prepared and dropped repeatedly, the client caches the statement, leaving it prepared on the server after it has been dropped by the application.
 This saves the database server the extra work of dropping and re-preparing the statement.
 Both a version 10.0.1 client library and a version 10.0.1 database server are required to use client statement caching.